feizc/DiT-MoE/README.md

 We provide all the analysis scripts used in the paper.
 You can use [`expert_data.py`](analysis/expert_data.py) to sample data points towards experts ids across different class-conditional.
 Then, file headmap_xx.py is used to visualize the frequency of expert selection for different scenarios.
+Quick validation can be achieved by adjusting the number of sampled data and the save path.

 ### 5. BibTeX